jj-style/cha-rs/README.md

 ```
 (Please note, those characters are made up and do not belong to any of my passwords! :D)

 Originally I created a pull request to Bitwarden ([https://github.com/bitwarden/clients/pull/5042](https://github.com/bitwarden/clients/pull/5042)) to add this functionality to the command line app.
-But That feels a bit over-engineered and it feels more inline with the [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) to create a small program that does one thing well, accepting text as its input, and writing text as its output.
+But that feels a bit over-engineered and it is more inline with the [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) to create a small program that does one thing well, accepting text as its input, and writing text as its output.
 So here it is!

 ## Installation